A Manual of Religious Belief: History of the manuscript

-The manuscript is not bound and is made up of only six leaves, quarto size, that is 16.5cms by 21 cms.
+The manuscript is unbound and is made up of only six leaves, quarto size, that is 16.5cms by 21 cms.
 The document is devoid of a title, contents page, pagination or even a record of authorship.
-It is lightly tied with a piece of red thread and John Murdoch's legible and elegant handwriting is found on all the sheets except the final verso.
+It is lightly tied with a piece of red thread, and John Murdoch's legible and elegant handwriting is found on all the sheets except the final verso.

 Burns's biographer, James Currie, stated that Gilbert Burns, Robert's brother, had the manual in his possession after his father's death and unlike many other Burns manuscripts used by Currie, it remained in the hands of the family, for in 1875 it passed from Gilbert to his youngest son, also Gilbert, who lived in Chapelizod, Dublin.
 The family of Gilbert Burns of Chapelizod donated the manuscript to the Robert Burns Birthplace Museum at Alloway in South Ayrshire.

-The Manuscript and its contents
+The manuscript and its contents

 As stated William Burnes had been working on his theological manual for religious guidance since Robert's birth and probably before.
-The ponderous religious jargon used shows the religious influences of the 18th century ministers, however producing the manual as a dialogue was very innovative for the time.
+The ponderous religious jargon used shows the religious influences of the 18th-century ministers, but producing the manual as a dialogue was very innovative for the time.

-Murdoch had similar religious views to William and probably transcribed the manuscript in 1765 when he was working at Alloway, adding only grammatical corrections and language alterations.
-William had used 'douther' for 'daughter' and his handwriting was not as readable as Murdoch's copperplate hand.
+Murdoch had similar religious views to William, and probably transcribed the manuscript in 1765 when he was working at Alloway, adding only grammatical corrections and language alterations.
+William had used "douther" for "daughter" and his handwriting was not as readable as Murdoch's copperplate hand.

 In 1875 the manual was transcribed and published for the first time by McKie and Drennan of Kilmarnock with a largely biographical introductory essay by a noted Burnsian, James Gibson of Liverpool.
 In 1896 Chambers-Wallace published a version which reached a wide audience and they first provided the now accepted name in their title :

-The Introduction and Questions asked in the dialogue
+Introduction and questions asked in the dialogue

 The following questions give the essence of the approach taken by William Burnes and an insight into the religious terminology and religious attitude of the author.
 The answers composed by William Burnes are generally extensive and can be found in the specifically cited reference volume.

 Son.
 Dear Father, you have often told me, while you were initiating me into the Christian religion, that you stood bound for me, to give me a Christian education, and recommend a religious life to me.
 I would therefore, if you please, ask you a few questions that may tend to confirm my faith, and clear its evidences to me.